Victoria’s Secret Grant Backs Cutting-Edge Ovarian Cancer Research

 UVA’s commitment to enhancing the effectiveness of cancer immunotherapy – and the institution’s long history of success with therapeutic applications for focused ultrasound – have also prompted UVA Health to launch the world’s first Focused Ultrasound Cancer Immunotherapy Center.
 The center is exploring how combining immunotherapy with focused sound waves could improve immunotherapy effectiveness and revolutionize care for many different cancers.

-To keep up with the latest medical research news from UVA, subscribe to the Making of Medicine blog.
+To keep up with the latest medical research news from UVA, visit to the Making of Medicine blog.